fisodd/www-fisodd-com/content/post/right-place.rst

-but the resulting chaos provided me just the break I needed to go from an English major taking CS classes and skip through a lot of prerequisites and waitlists to become not only a full-time CS student but also a TA for some of the new higher level CS courses.
+but the resulting chaos provided me just the break I needed to go from an English major taking CS classes and skip through a lot of prerequisites and waitlists to become not only a full-time CS student but also a teaching assistant for some of the new higher level CS courses.
 Before long, instead of just being a user of the common timesharing systems, I had earned root login privileges on PDP-11s and VAXes running BSD Unix and I jumped at an offer to stay for a masters degree